 Riding under the ‘Team Neave Twins’ banner, it was a completely privateer team, run by twin brother Tom and I. We organised all the funding and maintenance of the bikes which was a lot of time, money and sacrifice but worth every bit of effort when the podium results were earned.

-In 2019 I made the transition to professional teams, riding for Morello Racing Kawasaki in Superstock 1000 before moving to Buildbase Suzuki for the last 3 races of the year.
+In 2019 I moved into the National Superstock 1000 class and made the transition to professional teams, riding for Morello Racing Kawasaki before moving to Buildbase Suzuki in 2020 and 2021.